KSagi5757/IOT_Final_Project/README.md

 # IOT_Final_Project
-Our, Sagi and Maor's final project for IOT course for Smart Greenhouse
+Our, Sagi,Orel and Maor's final project for IOT course for Smart Greenhouse